KaiMcGlacken/KaiMcGlacken_Thesis/README.md

 The following functions were used to convert pgn games to matrices: format_board_position() position_to_index() pgn_to_list() convert_game_to_matrix()

-The following functions were used for traininf and testing the convolutional neural network: format_and_label_games() train_cnn_with_stats() train_cnn_no_stats()
+The following functions were used for training and testing the convolutional neural network: format_and_label_games() train_cnn_with_stats() train_cnn_no_stats()

 The following function was used for calculating the average error and coincidence values: